Advertiser Disclosure

 Jump to Section

 Visiting Walt Disney World can be a magical experience for many people.
-However, those with disabilities can find the long lines and Florida heat a major barrier to an enjoyable park day.
+However, those with disabilities can find the long lines a major barrier to an enjoyable park day.

-Let’s take a look at the details of the Disability Access Service (DAS) and whether or not it makes sense for you or a loved one.
+This program has received various updates recently, so let’s take a look at the details of DAS and whether or not it makes sense for you or a loved one.

 What Is Disney DAS?

-Walt Disney World theme parks have the Disability Access Service (DAS), which is a free program designed for guests who cannot wait in long lines due to a disability.
+Walt Disney World theme parks have the Disability Access Service, which is a free program designed for guests with a developmental disability, such as autism or a similar condition, who cannot wait in long lines.

 Slinky Dog Dash Disneys Hollywood Studios